austinparvin/IssueTracker/README.md

 # Objectives

-- Build an application with CRUD funcitonality
+- Build an application with CRUD functionality
 - To integrate with Auth0 to allow for social profile login
 - Design and develop the user interface and experience for both desktop and mobile
 - Use function components and React Hooks